-Six area students have Linda Embry, and Mary Barn-been named to the Dean's idge of Torrance; Jill Koze-List at Mount St. Mary's Col-lun of Gardena, and Carol Regal and Patricia Hohman They include Jill O'Hora, of Redondo Beach.
+Six area students have Linda Embry, and Mary Barn-been named to the Dean's idge of Torrance; Jill Koze-List at Mount St. Mary's Col-luh of Gardena, and Carol lege in Los Angeles.
+Regal and Patricia Hohman They include Jill O'Hora, of Redondo Beach.